 Don’t let this scare you or discourage you from doing everything you can to optimize each opportunity to show your spouse you still love them and are still attracted to them.
 They key is to … WORK FOR IT!
 Marriage isn’t easy and if anyone try’s to tell you otherwise, don’t take any advice from them… ever again.

 They way you and your spouse handle the first 10 years are detrimental to your future.
 Many parents focus on the kids and leave their spouse to fend for themselves.
 This is so dangerous in a few ways.
-This could lead to infidelity and the need for that spouse to fill certain needs, feelings and desires.
+One possibility is infidelity and the need for the “neglected” spouse to fill certain needs, feelings and desires.

 There is another issue we see often is when so much focus is put towards the kids.
 Guess what happens when all of the kids are gone… the couple is now together again without the children and they don’t know each other anymore.